Skip to Content

 How Long To Cook Chili

-Chili needs 6 hours of cooking time at a low temperature in order to create a perfect chilli, which has a nice meaty texture with flavorful sauce.
+Chili needs 6 hours of cooking time at a low temperature to create a perfect chili with a nice meaty texture and a flavorful sauce.

 By the way, if you’re interested Can Jam Go Bad, check out my article on that.